disorderedmaterials/dissolve/web/content/docs/ff/neta.md

 Uniquely describing atoms based on connectivity can get quite laborious when trying to tackle larger molecules, since this often requires the repetition of NETA fragments to identify atoms that have already been described.
 In most situations, using _type references_ can dramatically reduce the amount of NETA required, as previously-defined atoms can be referenced by their unique integer index when describing other atoms.
 A good tactic to use is to describe the most unique, "central" atom in a molecule as completely as possible, and then reference it when describing other atoms.

-Type references are written as `&n` where `n` is the unique index of the type.
+Type references are written as `&X` where `X` is either the unique index of the type or the type name.

 ## Algorithm